vicen007/git-cheat-sheet/README.md

-# Create a new project based on the QuickStart
+# Create a new project based on an existing git repository

 Clone this repo into new project folder (e.g., `my-proj`).
 ```bash